GianlucaStarke/JavaScript-Functions/README.md

-# JavaScript-Fetch-and-FormData
+# JavaScript-Fetch-for-PHP-POST-request
 functions for creating a FormData and accomplish a Fetch.

 Functions for creating a FormData and a Fetch in JavaScript.
+It was created for PHP POST requests, but you can edit it as you need.

 Example of usage: